 Resources

-We provide education and resources relevant to the unique struggles artists in our community face to empower performers
+We provide education and resources relevant to the unique struggles artists in our community face through workshops

 Innovation and Creativity